This text is taken from an interview with Francis Hallé, conducted by Éric Fabre in the context of the 2020 COVID crisis.

 Beyond these new means, there are huge security and protection issues at stake for these existing forests, what do you think should be done?

-I think our knowledge about forests is still too rudimentary.
 We don’t even know the forests of Europe or those in temperate regions that well.
 We need to put more effort into advancing research.

 More generally though, shouldn’t we turn our focus back to the tree itself?
 So that we can see the forest through the trees…?